ShaunRexNoronha/ShaunRexNoronha/README.md

 - 👋 Hi, I’m @ShaunRexNoronha
 - 👀 I’m interested in Data Science, ML and Web Servers
 - 🌱 I’m currently learning Rust and Python
-  - I am currently a student

--📫 Reach me on Github or by email
+  - I am currently a student and 📫 Reach me on Github or by email

 <!---
 ShaunRexNoronha/ShaunRexNoronha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.